Read Ahead Material | Cover6 Solutions Workshops

 Step 1.
 Install a Hypervisor

 The hypervisor or virtual machine monitor is a software package that allows you to create a virtual machine (VM) on your host device/laptop.
-Any new virtual machine will be considered a guest machine.
+Any new virtual machine you create will be considered a guest machine.

-It is recommended to install VirtualBox (Windows, OS X, Linux, or Solaris) or VMWare Fusion (Mac).
+We recommend installing VirtualBox (Windows, OS X, Linux, or Solaris) or VMWare Fusion (Mac).
 For some reason, we’ve had several issues with students running VMWare Workstation.
 You can download a hypervisor from the following locations:

 Keep in mind that each new VM will require processing power and memory from the host machine.
 A standard laptop, even with a minimum of 8 GB of RAM, could still fully power the two VMs needed to help you get started.
 The newest version of Kali is configured to provide 2 CPUs and 2048 MB of RAM.